Henry Abbot (martyr)

 Henry Abbot (died 4 July 1597) was an English layman, himself a convert from the Church of England, who was executed at York for the alleged attempt to convert someone to the Catholic Church, which had been declared an act of treason under the Penal Laws enacted under Queen Elizabeth I. He is considered a martyr for the faith by the Catholic Church, which has beatified him.

 Biography

+Henry Abbot was from Howden in the East Riding of Yorkshire.

 His acts are thus related by Challoner: